cryfs/cryfs/README.md

 GUI
 ===
-If you want to use a GUI to mount your CryFS volumes, take a look at the [cryfs-gui project](https://mhogomchungu.github.io/cryfs-gui/).
+If you want to use a GUI to mount your CryFS volumes, take a look at the [SiriKali project](https://mhogomchungu.github.io/sirikali/).
 You have to install the GUI **and** also CryFS itself for it to work.

 Building from source
 ====================